ChrisWorledge/Marie_Curie_Interview_Scenarios/README.md

 We would like you to demonstrate your development skills by delivering a single page web site, based on a set of requirements that match the way we deliver solutions within our team.

 * Please timebox your work on this.
 We don't expect this task should take longer than **2 hours**.
-* You will need a **GitHub account** to clone this (mariecurie-interview-scenarios)repository
+* You will need a **GitHub account** to clone this (mariecurie-interview-scenarios) repository
 * Please submit your solution in the form of a **pull-request**

 During the face-to-face interview we would like to discuss your solution and your approach.
-We will expect you to demonstrate how the acceptance criteria have been met and also any challenges you faved during development.
+We will expect you to demonstrate how the acceptance criteria have been met and also any challenges you faced during development.

 If you have any questions, please get in touch.